GootloaderSites/Droppers/README.md

 # Droppers

-Here you will find Gootloader Jscript malware droppers.
+Here you will find Gootloader/Gootkit Jscript malware droppers.
 Use at your own risk.